 The calamities we are seeing today, both in war and natural disaster, are occurring at a frequency never before seen.

-When we consider the Church and the persecution upon us, we can all agree the intensity is steadily rising.
+When we consider the Church and the persecution upon us, we can all agree intensity is steadily rising.
 It’s sharper (more brutal), and it’s broad (meaning it takes many forms and is coming from many directions).
-The persecution Christians are dealing with today is global and its taking many forms politically, academically, socially, and of course physically.
+The persecution Christians are facing today is global and taking many forms within society as a whole: politically, academically, socially, and of course physically.
 To be a Christian today is not popular, nor is it welcomed among the masses.

 The intensity is every increasing with regard to the character in which it presents itself, and the duration of time.

 I want to encourage every believer to continue in their faith boldly and without apology.
 The persecution and world events surrounding Christ’s return will continue to accelerate in frequency and intensity as the world groans for our deliverance.